dogmatiq/dodeca/README.md

 If `K__DATASOURCE` is:

-- empty, undefined or the value `string:plain`, then the content of `K` is treated as a standard environment variable
+- empty, undefined or the value `string:plain`, then `K` is a regular variable
-- the value `string:hex`, then the content of `K` is treated as a binary value, encoded as a hexadecimal string
+- the value `string:hex`, then `K` contains a binary value with hexadecimal encoding
-- the value `string:base64`, then the content of `K` is treated as a binary value, encoded as a standard base-64 string
+- the value `string:base64`, then `K` contains a binary value with base-64 encoding
-- the value `file`, then the content of `K` is treated as a path to a file containing the value
+- the value `file`, then `K` contains a path to a file containing the value

 #### Consuming configuration